Editor's note: This story was updated on June 5, 2019.

 We're certainly not arguing that physicians should become financial advisors.
-However, we do think CMOs need to take a well-articulated stance on physicians' role in cost-of-care conversations with patients, and then prepare physicians to step into that role.
+However, we do think physician leaders need to take a well-articulated stance on physicians' role in cost-of-care conversations with patients, and then prepare physicians to step into that role.

 Two ways to prepare physicians to talk about the cost of care

-Based on our conversations with physicians across the country, here are two ways CMOs can prepare physicians to talk about health care costs:
+Based on our conversations with physicians across the country, here are two ways physician leaders can prepare physicians to talk about health care costs:

 - Establish a point of contact for patients with financial questions.